j-p-d-e-v/rConcentricLayout/README.md

 2. Angular spacing
 3. Radius scaling
 4. Parallel CPU passes or GPU passes
-5. Outputting `(x, y)` positions in a JSON structure compatible with Cytoscape.js
+5. Outputting `(x, y)` positions in a JSON structure compatible with Graph Visualization Libraries like Cytoscape.js

 The layout can be computed in:

-- Rust (synchronous)
 - Rust with multi-threaded CPU parallelism
 - Rust with GPU acceleration (via WGPU compute shader)
-- WASM for browser usage

----

-## 🗺️ Roadmap

-1. ✅ Develop one-ring calculation
-2. ✅ Develop multiple-ring calculation
-3. 🔄 Develop CPU-based parallel computation
-4. 🔄 Test in Cytoscape.js
-5. ✅ Develop GPU-based computation (WGPU)
-6. 🔄 Test GPU mode in Cytoscape.js
-7. 🔜 Develop WASM version
-8. 🔜 Test WASM version in Cytoscape.js
-9. 🔜 Create performance benchmarks

-> ✅ = done • 🔄 = in progress • 🔜 = upcoming

 ---